- Senior Sustainability Scientist, Global Institute of Sustainability and Innovation

-- Clinical Associate Professor, School for the Future of Innovation in Society
+- Associate Director for Research, School for the Future of Innovation in Society, College of Global Futures

-- Clinical Associate Professor, Consortium for Science, Policy and Outcomes
+- Clinical Associate Professor, Consortium for Science, Policy and Outcomes, College of Global Futures

 - PhD, Chemistry, Arizona State University, 2003

 Bernstein, M. J., K. Reifschneider, I. Bennett and J. M. Wetmore.
 2017.
 Science outside the lab: Helping graduate students in science and engineering understand the complexities of science policy.
 Science and Engineering Ethics 23(3):861-882.
 DOI: 10.1007/s11948-016-9818-6. (link )